 Like the Bois de Boulogne, the Bois de Vincennes was once a royal hunting ground with a lodge built by Louis VII back in the 12th century.
 By the 13th century, it had grown into a castle, which Louis IX (St-Louis) became very fond of; it is said that he dispensed justice under one of the nearby oak trees.
 It wasn’t until the 18th century, under Louis XV, that these woods were turned into a public park; unfortunately, after the Revolution, the army decided to use it as a training ground, and the castle became a prison (some of its more famous lodgers included the Marquis de Sade and the philosopher Denis Diderot).
 Needless to say, this did not do wonders for the landscaping.
 Finally, in the 19th century, Napoleon III made the park part of his urban renewal scheme, and it got the same thorough makeover as the Bois de Boulogne.
 Its troubles were not completely over, however.
 In 1944, the retreating German army left the chateau in ruins, but it has since been almost completely restored.

 * The Parc Zoologique de Paris (aka the Paris Zoo).

-* The Parc Floral—created in 1969, this modern mix of flowerbeds, ponds, picnic areas, and playgrounds (including a few rides) is a very pleasant place to spend the afternoon, particularly between May and September when there are free music and theater performances at the open-air theater.
+* The Parc Floral: Created in 1969, this modern mix of flower beds, ponds, picnic areas, and playgrounds (including a few rides) is a very pleasant place to spend the afternoon, particularly between May and September when the open-air theater holds free music and theater performances.
 In July, the Paris Jazz Festival takes off for 3 weeks, and in most of August and September, the Festival Classique au Vert cooks up a great program of classical music.
-For the kids, Guignol puppet shows (www.guignolparcfloral.com; 2.80€ adults and children) play most Wednesdays, Saturdays, and Sundays at 3pm and 4pm, and every day during school holidays.
+For the kids, Guignol puppet shows (http://guignolparcfloral.blogspot.com/; 2.80€ adults and children) play most Wednesdays, Saturdays, and Sundays at 3 and 4pm, and daily during school holidays.